GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Summary and conclusions

 \item The excitation mechanisms throughout GS\_4891 and GS\_4891\_n are consistent with star formation, with no signs of AGN activity.
-These systems occupy regions in the BPT and R23$-$O32 diagrams in between $z\sim2$ and $z>4$ galaxies consistent with an increase in the ionization parameter and a decrease in gas metallicity with redshift.
+These systems occupy regions in the BPT and R23$-$O32 diagrams in between $z\sim2$ and $z>4$ galaxies, consistent with an increase in the ionisation parameter and a decrease in gas metallicity with redshift.

-\item The gas metallicity in GS\_4891\_n is 0.2dex higher than at the center of GS\_4891 despite being $4\times$ less massive.
-There is a drop in metallicity to the south of GS\_4891, close to clump C1, that we associate to a minor merger with a lower metallicity companion or to accretion of relatively metal-poor gas.
-GS\_4891 presents a positive metallicity gradient ($0.15$dex) towards the north-west, resembling those observed at slightly lower redshifts \citep{curtiKLEVERSurveySpatially2020, cresciGasAccretionOrigin2010} that are associated to inflows of cold gas in the central regions.
-We interpret the $0.2$~dex difference in metallicity between GS\_4891 and GS\_4891\_n as a consequence of inflows of pristine gas being more favoured in the more massive galaxy \citep[`starvation'][]{larsonEvolutionDiskGalaxies1980a, pengStrangulationPrimaryMechanism2015}, potentially leading to a differential buildup of the mass-metallicity relation between satellites and centrals.
-Assuming star formation is truncated earlier in satellites, these observations could help explaining the relative enrichment of satellite galaxies with respect to central galaxies of the same mass at low redshift \citep{pasqualiGasphaseMetallicityCentral2012a, pengDependenceGalaxyMassmetallicity2014}.
+\item The gas metallicity in GS\_4891\_n is 0.2dex higher than at the centre of GS\_4891 despite being four times less massive.
+There is a drop in metallicity to the south of GS\_4891, close to clump C1, which we associate with a minor merger with a lower metallicity companion or with the accretion of relatively metal-poor gas.
+GS\_4891 presents a positive metallicity gradient ($0.15$dex) towards the northwest, resembling those observed at slightly lower redshifts \citep{curtiKLEVERSurveySpatially2020, cresciGasAccretionOrigin2010} and {recently also at higher redshifts \citep{arribasGANIFSCoreExtremely2023}, which are likely associated with inflows of cold gas in the central regions}.
+The $0.2$~dex difference in metallicity between GS\_4891 and GS\_4891\_n {could be} a consequence of inflows of pristine gas being more favoured in the more massive galaxy \citep[`starvation'][]{larsonEvolutionDiskGalaxies1980a, pengStrangulationPrimaryMechanism2015}, potentially leading to a differential build-up of the mass-metallicity relation between satellites and centrals.
+Assuming star formation is truncated earlier in satellites, these observations could help to explain the relative enrichment of satellite galaxies with respect to central galaxies of the same mass at low redshifts \citep{pasqualiGasphaseMetallicityCentral2012a, pengDependenceGalaxyMassmetallicity2014}.
 Preferential accretion of pristine gas by the central galaxy would also explain the positive metallicity gradient observed in GS\_4891.
-Alternative explanations to this positive gradient include the mixing of metal-rich gas from GS\_4891\_n and the distribution of metal-rich gas by the ionized outflow detected in GS\_4891.
+Alternative explanations to this positive gradient include the mixing of metal-rich gas from GS\_4891\_n and the distribution of metal-rich gas by the ionised outflow detected in GS\_4891.